jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 ### add workout
 1. basic form that creates a new workout object using the inputs
 2. review v-model stuff for this
+3. will need a function probably in user.ts to append to a user's workout property

+### a way to delete users in the admin page
+1. needs to edit the users array to remove their entry

 ## Lower Priority
 - can only be done after figuring out workout components